cran/commentr/README.md

     install.packages("commentr")

-The latest development version can also be downloaded from Github using the devtools package:
+The latest development version can also be downloaded from Bitbucket using the devtools package:

-    devtools::install_github("cancercentrum/commentr")
+    devtools::install_bitbucket("cancercentrum/commentr")

 Global options
 ==============